jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-> The FASTQ are files not provided here due to the large size.
+> :warning: All merged FASTQ are files not provided here due to their large size.

 For screening data, the final number of reads going downstream analysis is also
 recorded in the file `04-samples_library_merging_information.csv`.
 For libraries
-sequenced twice, I manually added the two values together.
+sequenced twice (i.e. has `.SG.2` or a `date`, I manually added the two values
+together.

 For deep sequencing data, The same concatenating of multiple samples and/or
 lanes was done for the deep sequencing samples.
 However the statistics were
-summarised across replicates using the R notebook
+summarised across multiple libraries using the R notebook
 `02-scripts.backup/099-eager_table_individual_summarised.Rmd`.

+Visualisation of summary statistics can also be seen [below](#r64-preprocessing-results-summary).

 <a id="r63-poly-g-trimming-assessment"></a>
 ### R6.3 Poly-G Trimming Assessment

 The human DNA GC content could be a bit off in some of the new libraries
-generated in this study, as we are sequencing with Illumina NextSeqs, which
+generated in this study, as we mostly sequenced with Illumina NextSeqs.
+These
 have a 2 colour chemistry that considers no light emission as a 'G'.
 Thus,
 empty or finished clusters can be read as long poly G reads - which can still
 map to the human genome in regions with long repetitive regions.
 Modern
 contamination with long human DNA reads on a failed flow cell cluster may also
 containing poly-G stretches if the florescence failed before the entire read is
 complete and the adapter had not been sequenced.

-To get improved human DNA content calculations, we can run EAGER to get the
-mapped reads.
-Then run `fastp` on the bam2fastq mapped reads and use their
-`--trim_poly_g` function to remove complete G reads or remove from reads that
-has the last 10 reads as Gs this tail.
-This procedure is recorded in
-`04-analysis/screening/eager` under the `polyGremoval*` directories.

 The polyG issue would not likely affect our ancient microbial data because
 these should be so short that each read would have both ends of the read